Interactive Data App with Streamlit

 'taxi_fhvhv',

-# this function performs an S3 scan directly in Python, so we can specify the columns and the filter pushdown
+# this function does an S3 scan directly in Python, so we can specify the columns and the filter pushdown

 # by pushing the filters down to S3 we make the system considerably more performant